The 20th Century

 weaving mill in Szentgotthárd.
 The Slovene population group found work

-work from their villages to Szentgotthárd daily, later on a lot of them
+their villages to Szentgotthárd daily, later on a lot of them settled

-settled down in the Hungarian-speaking city Szentgotthárd.
-The migration
+down in the Hungarian-speaking city Szentgotthárd.
+The migration to

 within the Raba Region enormously.
 The then-socialist enonomic and social